-Your local authority will be responsible for carrying out the searches so the time the conveyancing searches take to be completed will also depend on how active your local authority is.
-Some local authorities will take longer than others so there really isn’t a definite time-frame for conveyancing searches.
+Your local authority will be responsible for carrying out the searches.
+The time the conveyancing searches take to be completed will depend on how active your local authority is.
+Some local authorities will take longer than others so there isn’t a definite time-frame for conveyancing searches.

-Although conveyancing searches can take a while, they are essential in finding out any important information about the property and the area near the property.
+Although conveyancing searches can take a while, they are essential in finding important information about the property and the area around it.
 It’ll be worth the wait if you discover any negative information that would only crop up once you’ve moved in.

-Exchanging contracts usually happens in week 8 of the conveyancing process but this can be earlier or later in the process depending on your situation.
-You must have the results back from the conveyancing searches and have agreed on a completion date before you can exchange contracts.
+Exchanging contracts usually happens in week 8 of the conveyancing process but can be earlier or later depending on your situation.
+You must have the results from the conveyancing searches and agree on a completion date before exchanging contracts.

-To speed up the process of exchanging contracts, you should make sure you have everything set in place.
-Try and not get involved with a property chain, as you will have to wait for the first transaction in the chain to exchange contracts before you can.
+To speed up the process of exchanging contracts, you should make sure you have everything in place.
+Avoid property chains if possible, as you'll have to wait for the first transaction in the chain to exchange before you can.

 Completion day can happen anywhere between 7 and 28 days after exchanging contracts.
 The time between exchange and completion will vary depending on the type of sale or purchase.
-Typically, completion day normally happens 2 weeks after exchanging contracts.
+Completion day normally happens 2 weeks after exchanging contracts.

-You can exchange and complete on the same day if you are a cash buyer and not in a property chain as you won’t be waiting on other transactions, but it is rare to exchange and complete at the same time.
+It's rare to exchange and complete at the same time.
+But it's possible if you're a cash buyer and not in a property chain as you won’t be waiting on other transactions.

 The maximum time between exchange and completion should be around the month mark.

-Conveyancing when buying a house will take longer than the conveyancing process for selling a house.
-The conveyancing process for buying will begin once your offer has been accepted and your conveyancer will get to work on putting together documents and querying concerns with the seller’s conveyancer.
+Conveyancing when buying a house will take longer.
+The conveyancing process for buying will begin once your offer has been accepted.
+Your conveyancer will get to work on putting together documents and querying concerns with the seller’s conveyancer.

-Unlike when you’re selling a house, you will need to have conveyancing searches carried out on the house you’re going to buy.
+You will also need to have conveyancing searches carried out on the house you’re going to buy.
 It can take up to a few weeks to get the results back from the searches, depending on your local authority.

 You’ll then have to wait for the search results and set a date for completion before you can exchange contracts.
 Completion day will happen between 7 and 28 days after exchanging contracts.

-Conveyancing when selling a house will take less time than when you’re buying as you won’t require local authority searches.
-You won’t have to wait around for the results from the local authority searches, making the conveyancing process quicker.
+Conveyancing when selling a house will take less time than when you’re buying as you won’t need local authority searches.
+You won’t have to wait for the results from the local authority searches, making the conveyancing process quicker.

-Your conveyancer will begin to draft the contracts by the third week of the process followed shortly by exchanging contracts and then completion day.
+Your conveyancer will begin drafting the contracts by the third week, followed shortly by exchanging contracts and then completion day.
 Exchanging contracts usually happens in week 8 and completion day can happen anywhere from 7-28 days after this.

 At Compare My Move, we can connect you with up to 4 licensed conveyancers and conveyancing solicitors.
 Just fill out our quick and easy form to be on your way to saving both time and money.